Tracey McFarlane: 1988 Seoul Olympic silver medal

-McFarlane represented the United States at the 1988 Summer Olympics in Seoul, South Korea.
+McFarlane represented the United States at the September, 1988 Summer Olympics in Seoul, South Korea.
 She won a silver medal as a member of the second-place U.S. team in the women's 4×100-meter medley relay; her silver-medal teammates included Beth Barr (backstroke), Janel Jorgensen (butterfly), and Mary Wayte (freestyle).
+The medley relay team finished with a time of 4:07.90, a full four seconds behind the East German women's relay team that swam a 4:03.74.
+East Germany was the pre-Games favorite in the event, and when leadoff East German backstroke swimmer Kristin Otto, finished her leg a full 1.5 seconds ahead of the American women's backstroke leadoff swimmer Beth Barr, the American women's chances for a gold quickly faded.
+Richard Quick, who had coached Tracy at the University of Texas was also the Head U.S. Olympic Women's Swimming team Head Coach in 1988.